 Understanding the Persona API data model

 Learn how the Persona API structures data using the JSON:API specification.
 This section explains data serialization, relationships, and how to optimize responses with sparse fieldsets.
-We'll walk through examples using the List all Inquiries
+We'll walk through examples using the Retrieve an Inquiry endpoint.

 Data organization overview